SCBI-ForestGEO/McGregor_climate-sensitivity-variation/README.md

 # tree-growth-and-traits
-repository for integrating dendroband and tree core data, scaling this to ANPP_woody
+repository for linking the climate sensitity of tree growth (derived from cores) to functional traits

 ## SCBI crown position